Dr. Willi Schimmel

 The Arc

-From industrial mechanic to postdoctoral researcher: a non-linear path through applied mathematics, numerical weather-prediction development, custom machine-learning models, and atmospheric field data.
-Each stage added a practical layer to how I solve research and software problems, and over the years I have also kept improving how I plan, coordinate, and manage projects.
+From industrial mechanic to postdoctoral researcher: a non-linear path through custom machinery, applied mathematics, atmospheric chemistry, numerical weather-prediction models, deep-learning, and atmospheric field data.
+Each stage added a practical layer to adress research and software problems, and over the years I have also kept improving how I manage projects.

-Industrial Mechanic → Abitur → Applied Mathematics Hands-on systems intuition carried from the factory floor into scientific computing and solver design.
+Industrial Mechanic → Abitur → Applied Mathematics Hands-on systems experience carried from the factory floor into scientific computing./span>

 Master Student → Fast Numerical Solvers Fortran solvers, sparse linear algebra, and HPC workflows for atmospheric multiphase chemistry.

-PhD Candidate → Machine Learning Models Custom neural-network models that moved from thesis work into community-wide operational use.
+PhD Candidate → Machine Learning Models Custom neural-network models that moved from thesis work into community-wide used multi-sensor retrieval [Cloudnet](https://cloudnet.fmi.fi/).

 03